maxxiimo/the-front-end-manifesto/appendix-9.md

 ### A Brief History of Web Font Sizes

-Over the years I've referred to different articles in determining font size for projects I'm working on.
+Over the years I've referred to different articles when determining font size for projects I'm working on.
 Here they are in chronological order.
-Many of them are not so relevant today, I'll let you be the judge of that.
+A few are not so relevant today and some of them are exceptional!
+I'll let you be the judge of that, and have included them here as a reference.

 1.  *05/11/01* - [CSS Design: Size Matters][1]